syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## CornerRadius

 The Segmented control corner radius can be customized using the `CornerRadius` property.
-Also, by setting the `ItemContainerStyle` property of Segmented control, you can change the corner radius of segment item using the `CornerRadius` property in `SfSegmentedItem`.
+Also, by setting the [ItemContainerStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_ItemContainerStyle) property of Segmented control, you can change the corner radius of segment item using the `CornerRadius` property in [SfSegmentedItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedItem.html).

 N> The default value is 0.